Selling on Mercari: Review

 After they receive an item, buyers can give you a star rating.

-Star ratings are public, like on Ebay.
+Star ratings are public, like on eBay.
 This can both help and hurt sellers.
-On one hand, positive ratings give you a chance to show potential buyers that your trustworthy.
+On one hand, positive ratings give you a chance to show potential buyers that you're trustworthy.
 But on the other hand, it means that just a few negative ratings can really hurt your reputation as a seller.

-I recommend sellers try different platforms to find what works best for them.
-Read my assessment of selling used clothes on eBay vs Poshmark if you're considering other platforms.
+I recommend that sellers try different platforms to find what works best for them.
+Read my assessment of selling used clothes on eBay vs. Poshmark if you're considering other platforms.

 What's the bottom line?

-Well, Mercari definitely beats out Poshmark and eBay with cheaper seller fees.
-But take into account those lower fees likely mean less advertising and fewer sales.
+Mercari definitely beats Poshmark and eBay with cheaper seller fees.
+But do take into account those lower fees likely means less advertising and fewer sales.

 So, what's the verdict?
-Is it worth it to sell on Mericari?
+Is it worth it to sell on Mercari?

-But if you need to flip items quickly I would not bother cross-listing on Mercari.
-Items don't sell quickly on this platform.
-You should plan on at least a few weeks even for popular items.
+But if you need to flip items quickly, I would not bother cross-listing on Mercari.
+You should plan on waiting for at least a few weeks, even for popular items.